VUW

 Amanda is an enthusiastic biomedical educator at the University of Auckland and an Anatomical Pathologist at Auckland Hospital.
 Amanda is known for her simple, visual approaches to science communication across disciplines.

 OpenRefine is a powerful, free, open-source tool for working with messy data: cleaning it; transforming it from one format into another; and extending it with web services and external data.
 This introductory, practical workshop will demonstrate how it can help you to: Understand the structure of a data set and resolve inconsistencies; Split data up into more granular parts; Match local data up to other data sets; Enhance a data set with data from other sources.
-Setup instructions can be found here

 Murray Cadzow Scientific Programmer, University of Otago